Zohra Opoku: Biography

-Born in 1976 in Altdöbern in East Germany, her father of Ghanaian origin died when she was a child.
+Opoku was born in 1976 in Altdöbern in East Germany and her father of Ghanaian origin died when she was a child.
 She was raised in part by her maternal grandparents.
 She then knew little about her African origins, her mother hesitant to give free rein to stories on this subject, being the subject of surveillance in East Germany following her relationship with a Ghanaian man and the paranoia in this regime about non-standard elements.
 However, she and her family benefited from the fall of the Berlin Wall in 1989.
 Zohra Opoku was then able to pursue higher education in Hamburg, in the field of fashion and design.
 Then, still in Europe, she worked in clothing with the Danish designer Henrick Vibskov, before devoting herself entirely to her own artistic creations.
 The Victoria and Albert Museum (V&A) in London presented some of his works in an exhibition entitled Black Style in.
 But his training and this prior career in the fashion and clothing industry will mark his later creations.

 In 2011, she returned to Ghana, her father's country, and settled in Accra.
 In 2014, several installations in different places in Accra including the Alliance Française, as part of a project called Who is wearing my T-Shirt -The Billboard Project, were noticed.
 She wanted to highlight the incongruous effects of the importation of second-hand Western clothing into Africa.
 The idea for these installations was born from a vision a few years earlier in a village in Ghana of a young man wearing a T-shirt glorifying FC Hansa Rostock, an infamous football club from the former GDR. in Germany for the racist insults made at the time by his supporters.
 For her, the clothes worn demonstrate the links that each person wishes to establish with their own culture.